isovector/certainty-by-construction/src/book/Chapter1-Agda.lagda.md

 this `keyword:renaming`.
 It's necessary here only to simplify some details that we don't usually care about (or even notice.)

-Our sandbox is now be equivalent to our last environment, where we defined everything by hand.
+Our sandbox is now equivalent to our last environment, where we defined everything by hand.
 In Agda like any other programming language, it's desirable to use existing machinery rather than build your own copy, although admittedly building it for yourself leads to better understanding.